prataprc/prataprc.github.io.v1/_contents/javascript-prototype.rst

 :title: Prototypal inheritance in Javascript
 :author: prataprc

-This post will discuss exclusively about Javascript's prototypal inheritance.
+This post will discuss exclusively about Javascript's prototype inheritance.
-Many JS frameworks leverage on prototypal inheritance to add that extra bit black-magic in their tool.
+Many JS frameworks leverage on prototype inheritance to add that extra bit black-magic in their tool.

 constructor